-Avoid Digital Publishing Mistakes by Thinking of it as Investing"fight" or "coming civil war" between DIY (or VIP or whatever) writers and the establishment (agents, publishers, all of the above).
-I'm not saying they're wrong - but it's far simpler than all that.
+There’s some shrillness going on around digital publishing – whether it’s folks worrying about not getting a lot of money away, or the “fight” or “coming civil war” between DIY (or VIP or whatever) writers and the establishment (agents, publishers, all of the above).
+I’m not saying they’re wrong – but it’s far simpler than all that.

 As Kris Rusch eloquently pointed out, traditional paper publishing worked on the “produce model”.
 Books stayed on the shelves as long as it was “fresh” (or explicitly in demand), and then it became quite hard to find them afterward.
 1